bigskysoftware/htmx/www/docs.md

 kutty provides a simple mechanism for interacting with the [browser history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API):

-If you want a given element to push its request into the browser navigation bar and add the current state of the page to the browser's history, include the [kt-push](/attributes/kt-push) attribute:
+If you want a given element to push its request URL into the browser navigation bar and add the current state of the page to the browser's history, include the [kt-push](/attributes/kt-push) attribute:

 ```html